What is in SunVit-D3?

 - All our products are suitable for vegetarians (approved by The Vegetarian Society), free from Gluten, Dairy, Yeast, Soy, and Halal certified.
 5,000IU tablets are the only product to contain dairy.

 - The vitamin D3 (cholecalciferol) used in SunVit-D3 is derived from lanolin which is found in sheep’s wool.
 Many vegetarians consider this to be an acceptable source of vitamin D3 (cholecalciferol).

 What is IU?

-SunVit-D3 contains different strengths of vitamin D3 and the ‘IU’ stands for International Units.
-International Units are used to measure the biological activity of vitamins and are based around the same measure as micrograms but are not equivalent.
+- SunVit-D3 contains different strengths of vitamin D3 and the ‘IU’ stands for International Units.
+International Units are used to measure the biological activity of vitamins and are based on the same measure as micrograms but are not equivalent.

 What is µg?

-SunVit-D3 contains different strengths of vitamin D3 and the ‘µg’ or ‘mcg’ stands for micrograms.
-Micrograms are used to measure the biological activity of vitamins and are based around the same measure as International Units (IU) but are not equivalent.
+- SunVit-D3 contains different strengths of vitamin D3 and the ‘µg’ (or ‘mcg’) stands for micrograms.
+Micrograms are used to measure the biological activity of vitamins and are based on the same measure as International Units (IU) but are not equivalent.
 1 IU is the biological equivalent of 0.025 µg cholecalciferol.

 Why are there so many strengths of SunVit-D3?